mendrugory/docker-openstackcli/README.md

 An Openstack CLI tool in Docker container in order to be used into your CI/CD pipelines or Kubernetes clusters.

+The creation of this project was motivated by a [missing feature in OVH's Managed Kubernetes](https://github.com/ovh/public-cloud-roadmap/issues/77).

 ## Registry

 Docker Images are currently stored [here](https://hub.docker.com/repository/docker/mendrugory/openstackcli).